p4p4/soft-error-tools/readme.md

      - How to install
      - How to use
   3. AlarmToMC
+  4. other Folders

-# 1 AddParityTool                                                                                  #
+# 1 AddParityTool
 in AddParityTool/

 adds some protection-logic with the additional alarm output to a given circuit.
-The protection logic
-simply compares the parity-sum of the latch-inputs from the previous state with the parity sum of the
-latch-outputs from the current state.
-The tool has the ability to specify how many latches should be
-protected and how many additional latches should be used therefore.
+The protection logic simply compares the parity-sum of the latch-inputs from the previous state with the parity sum of the latch-outputs from the current state.
+The tool has the ability to specify how many latches should be protected and how many additional latches should be used therefore.

         USAGE: ./addParityTool <aiger-input> <percentage> <avg-latches> <aiger-output>